ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 	- Some psycasts allow for concentrating on multiple instances of the psycast, each instance of this psycast being concentrated on adds to the baseline [[Neural Heat]] level by the specified amount.
 ### Channeling
 - Some psycasts may need to be channeled for their duration.
 These psycasts require their [[#Psycast Components|Component]] costs be satisfied during the cast phase and active phase (called channeling the psycast).
 If the [[#Psycast Components|Component]] cost cannot be satisfied at all times during both phases, the psycast moves to the end phase.
-	- The caster may decide at any time to stop channeling the psycast, this immediately moves the psycast to the end step.
+	- The caster may decide at any time to stop channeling the psycast, [[#Interrupting]] the psycast.
 	- Each component has its specific interactions when channeled listed in the components section.
 		- When channeled, most components become unavailable to be used on other actions for the psycast duration.
 	- Some psycasts may specify that certain components needed in the casting phase are not required to channel the psycast.